 In addition to the DUI prosecution, the Department of Highway Safety & Motor Vehicles will automatically suspend your driver’s license based on breathalyzer test results or refusal to take the test.
 However, you can challenge the suspension by requesting an administrative review hearing within 10 days of the DUI arrest.
 This will allow you to be issued a limited Business Purposes License (BPO) while the review process is pending.
 At the hearing, you have the right to be represented by counsel, to call witnesses (including the arresting officer) and to present other evidence.
 The hearing officer may agree to restore your license.
 If not, the suspension will last for 30 to 90 days.
 After that, you may be able to qualify for a temporary restricted license based on a demonstration of hardship.

 An experienced Florida DUI attorney can examine the facts of your case, determine the available grounds for appeal and assist you in the processes for seeking license restoration.

 The attorneys at Largey Law Firm are skilled at challenging DUI convictions and license suspensions.
-To schedule a free initial consultation, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation, contact us online.
 We have offices in Tavares, Clermont and Inverness.